dndubins/ATtiny84/CustomPWM/README.md

 <h2>A Word of Warning: Changing Register Bits</h2>
 Before we start this section, here is a very important short reminder about changing register values.
 We will need to do this for fastPWM.
 Usually when you are monkeying around with prescaler values, you change them around.
-It's easy to forget this fact: when we change a single prescaler (or any) bit, the other bits stay as they are.
+It's easy to forget this fact: when we change a single prescaler (or any) bit inside a register, the other bits stay as they are.
 It's very important either to clear the register before you start setting prescalers, or clear the bits that need to be low.
-Otherwise you will be wondering why for example when you went from a prescaler of 64 above to a prescaler of 8, nothing happened.
-It's because when you set the prescaler of 64 you asked for this:<p>
+Otherwise, you will be wondering why for example when you changed from a prescaler of 64 in Timer 1 for example, to a prescaler of 8, nothing changed.
+It's because when you set the prescaler of 64, you asked for this:<p>
 TCCR1B |= _BV(CS11) | _BV(CS10);  // THIS SETS CS11 and CS10 both HIGH.<p>
-But then, when you change the code to this: <p>
+But then, when you changed the code to this: <p>
 TCCR1B |= _BV(CS11);  // prescaler=8 // THIS SETS CS11 HIGH.<p>
 Guess what?
 CS10 is still HIGH!
 This will mess you up if you forget this cardinal rule of registers.
-You can reset a register this way:<p>
+So how can you make sure the appropriate bits are cleared?
+You can reset bits in a register this way:<p>

 ```
-// 1) Set the whole register to zero first.
+// 1) Set the whole register to zero.
   TCCR1B=0; // This is dangerous.
-Is ther any other important stuff in there?
+Is there any other important stuff in there?
 Check the datasheet to make sure this is ok.
-// 2) Clear the bits one-by-one first, before you set the pre-scalers:
+// 2) Clear the bits one-by-one, before you set the pre-scalers:
    TCCR1B &=~(_BV(CS10));     // clear bit CS10 before setting prescalers
    TCCR1B &=~(_BV(CS11));     // clear bit CS11 before setting prescalers
    TCCR1B &=~(_BV(CS12));     // clear bit CS12 before setting prescalers
+// or alternately, all in one line:
+   TCCR1B &=~ (_BV(CS10) | _BV(CS11) | _BV(CS12); // clear bits CS10, CS11, and CS12 before we start changing them.
-// 3) You could be explicit in the same line of the bits that need to be set high and low:
+// 3) You could be explicit in the *same line* of the bits that need to be set high and low:
    TCCR1B = (_BV(CS11)) & ~(_BV(CS10) | _BV(CS12));  // prescaler=8.
 THIS SETS CS01 HIGH, and CS00, CS02 LOW, explicitly.
    // If you have multiple bits to set HIGH and LOW, you can bundle them (for example) like this:
    //TCCR0B = (_BV(WGM02)  | _BV(CS01)) & ~(_BV(CS00) | _BV(CS02));  // prescaler=8 // THIS SETS WGM02, CS01 HIGH, and CS00, CS02 LOW.